robinmuhia/django-ecommerce/README.md

 # Simple ecommerce Backend System

-> Main Repository for Backend Web App and API for Kai and Karo
+> Main Repository for Backend Web App and API for an ecommerce

 1. [Requirements](#requirements)
 2. [Setup](#setup)